14 Wise Words From Sanskrit & Their Meanings | Yogic Philosophy

 उपेक्षा

-Upeksha in Sanskrit or Upekkha in Pali, has various overlapping translations, including “even-mindedness”, “non-attachment” and “equanimity”.
+Upeksha in Sanskrit or Upekkha in Pali, has various overlapping English translations, including “even-mindedness”, “non-attachment” and “equanimity”.

-A crucial spiritual virtue to living well consistently, to achieve upeksha is to maintain mental and emotional stability amid all the fluctuations of worldly fortune.
+A crucial spiritual virtue to consistent well-being, to achieve upeksha is to maintain mental and emotional stability amid all the fluctuations of worldly fortune.

 Sometimes wrongly translated as indifference, upeksha is far more profound than a simple lack of interest or concern.
 Rather, upeksha describes an unshakeable steadiness of mind and freedom of perception.